biona001/Thyrosim.jl/README.md

-Thyrosim
+# Thyrosim

 `Thyrosim.jl` is an updated version of [THYROSIM](http://biocyb1.cs.ucla.edu/thyrosim/cgi-bin/Thyrosim.cgi).
-It heavily replies on the amazing [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package to solve systems of ODEs.
+It heavily relies on the amazing [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package to solve systems of ODEs.

 This tool is developed to

-1. better optimize replacement LT4 and LT4+LT3 dosing for treating hypothyroid patients, based on their individual hormone levels, heights, weights and gender
+1. Getter optimize replacement LT4 and LT4+LT3 dosing for treating hypothyroid patients, based on their individual hormone levels, heights, weights and gender
-2. aid in understanding more precisely how gender and BMI impact thyroid hormone transient and steady state dynamical regulation over time in these patients.
+2. Aid in understanding more precisely how gender and BMI impact thyroid hormone transient and steady state dynamical regulation over time in these patients.

 ## Installation